 - Custom software development.
 I love writing code, so obviously, I'd also like writing code for you; small or big tasks - it doesn't really matter.
 I can work in a team, or by myself, as necessary, but I have a strong preference for remote work.
-These days, I prefer Haskell and F#, but I have more than a decade of experience with C#, so that's also possible.
-I'd also be interested in working with other platforms or languages (particularly PureScript or Idris), but I'd first need to ramp up on those.
+These days, I prefer Haskell and F#, but I'd also be interested in working with other platforms or languages (particularly PureScript or Idris), but I'd first need to ramp up on those.

 - Software architecture.
-Apart from experience with nitty-gritty coding details, I also have years of experience with system architecture, including REST, SOA, batch systems, etc. If you need help with the big picture, I may be able to help as well.
+Apart from experience with nitty-gritty coding details, I also have years of experience with application architecture, including REST, SOA, batch systems, etc. If you need help with the big picture, I may be able to help as well.

 - Sparring.
 If you need to improve your skills in e.g. Test-Driven Development, API design, refactoring, Unit Testing, Functional Programming, Object-Oriented Design, etc. I can pair with you, or otherwise join you with the purpose of transferring knowledge and experience while solving real problems.

 - Development process.
 During my career, I've experienced a wide range of development processes, including LEAN Software Development, SCRUM, Open Source development, MSF, and even RUP.
 I've been doing Test-Driven Development since 2003, and also have experience with Continuous Integration, Continuous Delivery, Git, and GitHub workflows.
 If you need help with your development process, I may be able to coach you.